-This option sets the default (comma-separated) memory context options.
-The possible flags are:

-- fill: fill blocks of memory with tag values when they are allocated or freed, to assist debugging of memory problems; this is the implicit default if named has been compiled with --enable-developer. - nofill: disable the behavior enabled by fill; this is the implicit default unless named has been compiled with --enable-developer.
+This option sets the default memory context options.
+If set to external, the internal memory manager is bypassed in favor of system-provided memory allocation functions.
+If set to fill, blocks of memory are filled with tag values when allocated or freed, to assist debugging of memory problems. nofill disables this behavior, and is the default unless named has been compiled with developer options.